corrode/corrode.github.io/content/blog/rust-supply-chain-security/index.md

 Organizations that start now will be ready when the regulatory hammer falls.
 Those that wait will be scrambling, paying premium rates for scarce Rust expertise, and missing compliance deadlines.

-As we discuss in [*"Why Rust in Production?"*](/why-rust/), Rust doesn't just prevent bugs.
+As we discuss in [_"Why Rust in Production?"_](/why-rust/), Rust doesn't just prevent bugs.
 It reduces on-call burden, improves developer confidence, and lowers long-term maintenance costs.
 In [a Google survey](https://opensource.googleblog.com/2023/06/rust-fact-vs-fiction-5-insights-from-googles-rust-journey-2022.html), **85% of developers reported higher confidence in their team's Rust code** compared to code in other languages.
-That's not just security.
-It's velocity.
+That means on top of all the security benefits, your company gains in velocity, which results in faster time to market and lower development costs.

 ## What a Memory Safety Roadmap Looks Like